Website under construction! Stay tuned!

 RoboSub 2024 Strategy & Goals

-For a more detailed explanation of ARVP’s competition goals and task-specific strategy, please see the competition presentation linked below.
-If you’re interested in the other changes to ARVP and Arctos this year, including structure, verification/validation, maintenance , and operations, please see our technical paper.
+For a more detailed explanation of ARVP’s competition goals and task-specific strategy, please see the competition documentation linked below.
 RoboSub 2024 here we come!

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram